 Precious lace

-Choosing lace to sew a garment is to bring a very refined and elegant note to its creation.
-Whether you want a bohemian, romantic, sophisticated look, the look will take on a completely different tone if you choose to add a touch of lace to the outfit: a pretty embroidered blouse is unmatched in making the outfit remarkable, as beautiful associated with chic pants as with jeans.
+Choosing lace to sew a garment brings a very refined and elegant touch to your creation.
+Whether you want a bohemian, romantic, or sophisticated look, the look will take on a completely different tone if you choose to add a touch of lace to the outfit: a pretty embroidered blouse is unparalleled in making the outfit remarkable, as beautiful paired with chic pants as with jeans.

 You can imagine that I couldn't resist the idea of introducing this beautiful fabric into our fabric range!